RouleThomas/Akizu_Lab/002_scRNAseq/003__YAP1/labnote.md

-## V2 Condiments humangastru72hrs - pseudotime WT and DASA separated
+## V2 Condiments humangastru72hrs - pseudotime untreated and DASA separated

 - Conchi method: Identify pseudotime traj for WT and DASA independently.
 Then put in `008/001` to compare EZH2/H3K27me3 level of these trajectory.